 Your application must be received at your institution’s research grants office by their internal deadline date; contact your research grants office for those deadlines.

-For programs with deadlines, the application must be received at NSERC by 5:00 p.m. local time (at your location) on the deadline date.
+For programs with deadlines, the application must be received at NSERC by 8:00 p.m.
+(Eastern time) on the deadline date.
 If it is not received by the deadline, it will be considered late and will be rejected.
-Application deadlines are indicated in each of the program descriptions, as well as on the Application Deadlines and Notification of Decision page.

 The collection, use and disclosure of personal information provided to NSERC are outlined in the following policy statements:

 The information you provide in your application is collected under the authority of the Natural Sciences and Engineering Research Council Act.
 NSERC is subject to the Access to Information Act and the Privacy Act (ATIP).
 The information you provide is stored in a series of NSERC data banks described in Info Source.

 Type of Grant - Research Tools and Instruments (RTI) Grant

 RTI grants are one-year awards of up to $150,000 that support the purchase or development of research equipment with a total net cost is of between $7001 to $250,000 (excluding taxes, shipping and handling).